Our Favorite Trail Running Shoes

 One of my favorite aspects of any Asics shoe is the fit and last, which seems to be largely consistent throughout their line.
 Fans of Asics road shoes will be pleased that the fit of the Fuji Racer maintains that feeling of a snug heel that widens into an accommodating forefoot.
 A breathable dual-density mesh supported by traditional, sewn-on overlays provides a simple and effective upper that drained well on wet runs during my testing.
 Well-placed welded overlays reinforce the upper over areas of high wear on the outside of the toe box and a reinforced toe rand offers some protection from toe stubbing rocks.

 The lacing system is traditional with the appreciated addition of skinny oval laces that stay tied wonderfully well while feeling very snug and secure throughout the midfoot.
 Curiously, the tongue features a lace garage which is well designed, but superfluous.
 Compared to other Asics shoes I own, the 9.5D I tested in the Fuji Racer runs true to size but the fit is snug, more like a racing flat.
-This didn’t bother me much, but I accommodated the tighter fit throughout the midfoot and heel by wearing very thin socks.
+This didn’t bother me much, but I accommodated the tighter fit throughout the midfoot and heel by wearing very thin running socks.

 Asics utilizes a full-length Solyte EVA foam throughout the Fuji Racer to give the shoe a firm, yet very nimble and responsive ride.
 Again, comparisons to a racing flat come to mind, but the difference is that this layer of foam provides adequate protection for all but the burliest of rocky trails.
 A thin rock plate offers some protection but doesn’t seem to decrease the high level of flexibility in the forefoot, which was appreciated on cambered trails and uneven ground.